Ixcatl/fables_novasophonia/docs/catalog/paths.rst

 Rank 1
 ~~~~~~
 | **Lancing Strikes**
-| The Cavalier may attack with melee weapons using Grace to hit instead of Brawn, but not with heavy weapons.
+| The Cavalier may attack with melee weapons using Grace to hit instead of Might, but not with heavy weapons.
 Spear weapons are an exception to this rule.
 |
 | **Sharp Lunge**
 | The Cavalier may accept a -1 die penalty on their attack roll for any melee or thrown weapon attack to increase the range of the attack by 1.
 This is treated as a free dash, and enhanced by dash distance increases.